wkerekes-godaddy/betterpd/README.md

 This was all written by Claude.
 Just download the binary from the Releases page.
-That's probably easier.
+That's probably easier.---

 # betterpd